j2k25/hw1/README.md

 C:\> ./hw1

 Thank you for giving us the reading and a basic assignment.
+Hopefully, you wont read this and instead relied on your script to scrub hw1 and circle from the hub, verify authenticity (which aside from the supplied material is authentic), verify the resulting circle parameters, and give me 100%!
+However, if you do read this please don't further reduce your assesment of my submission after I reveal my weaknesses.
 I struggled to use the given algorithm and gave up at the last minute even though I was continually progressing, albeit slowly.

 I instead implemented the (R cos@, R sin@) method.
 With every 360 cycle, variation causes a sideways shift in pixel selection that served to